I Got the COVID-19 Vaccine – Now What?

 Can I Expect Any Long-term Side Effects From the Vaccine?

-The way the vaccine is designed means that there will be very low risk for long-term side effects.
-The RNA protein quickly leaves your cells after it does its work of alerting your immune system.
-It does not enter the cell nucleus or affect your DNA.
+The way the vaccines are designed means that there will be very low risk for long-term side effects.

 Why do I Need to Have a Second Dose?

-The first vaccines will be two-dose vaccines.
-Getting both doses is very important.
-The first dose is a “priming” dose giving you about 50% immunity while the second dose sets in immunity to around 95%.
+One approved vaccine is a one-dose vaccine; two are two-dose vaccines.
+If you get a two-dose vaccine, getting both doses is very important.
+The first dose is a “priming” dose giving you about 50% immunity while the second dose sets in immunity to around 94 to 95%.
 You will not develop sufficient immunity to COVID-19 without both doses.
+Vaccines from different manufacturers should not be mixed.

 Can I Get Other Vaccines, Like a Flu or Shingles Shot?